Overview of Post-Traumatic Stress Disorder

 Diagnosis

-• Detailed collection of trauma exposure history
+• Detailed history of trauma exposure

 • Assessment of symptom duration and severity